ied3vil/LanguageSwitcher/README.md

 This package provides an easy to work with language switcher that you can use in your projects with a wide variety of config options.
 It automatically bootstraps to your Laravel project, sets the locale, and switches the languages when needed.

-Configuration provided supports a dynamic route for switching languages that defaults to 'lang', and redirects to the '/' route.
+Configuration provided supports a dynamic array of different options to adjust the functionality of the package to suit your needs, whereas the default provided config will allow you to use the package right after installing, with almost no additional work.

-Additional configuration will be added so you can customize the redirect and the method we store the current language.
+I know it may seem very simple and perhaps over-complicated, but you don't have to waste time and thought process on the simple things.

 ##Installation
 To install the package, just run composer require ied3vil/language-switcher and follow the instructions.